nmset/U7/README.md

       -h, --help: show this message

     The input can be piped in or read from stdin.
 Pass in a single character for simplicity.
+    If the environment variable 'UTF8UTIL_RESULT_ONLY' is set, only the result is printed on stdout.
 ---
     $ utf8util properties --help
     This operational mode displays properties of the first identified codepoint.